Interstate 16: I-95 interchange

 The project, upon completion, is expected to result in a 32% decrease in I-16 congestion by 2030.
 Despite concerns from residents, no new noise barriers will be built along I-16 during the construction.
 A noise study concluded that barriers would not be necessary since traffic noise were not predicted to be over 66 dB(A).

 The project is expected to cost around $295 million.
-Construction, which will be completed by Savannah Mobility Contractors JV, will begin in the second half of 2019 and will be completed in 2022.
+Construction, which will be completed by Savannah Mobility Contractors JV, was set to begin in the second half of 2019 and be completed by the end of 2022.
+However, construction did not start until 2020, has been delayed multiple times, and is now expected to cost $317.4 million.
+The ramp from I-16 west to I-95 south was opened on March 23, 2023, with the ramp from I-95 south to I-16 east opened on June 2, 2023.
+Construction is ongoing as of January 29, 2024, with long-term detour routes in place.

 I-75 interchange

-The interchange of I-75 and I-16 is also undergoing construction, split into six phases, with the first three phases being worked on simultaneously and set to be completed by the end of 2021:
+The interchange of I-75 and I-16 is also undergoing construction as part of $500 million project, split into six phases, with the first three phases being worked on simultaneously.
+These phases were set to be completed by the end of 2021, but as of February 2023, only Phase 1 has been completed: